Existence and regularity of weak solutions for a fluid interacting with a non-linear shell in three dimensions: Compactness rewritten

 \item The {\em compactness assumption} is satisfied: $X'\hookrightarrow \hookrightarrow Z'$.
 More precisely, every uniformly bounded sequence in $X'$ has a strongly converging sub-sequence in $Z'$. \end{enumerate} Then there is a subsequence, such that

 \end{theorem} \begin{remark}[Modification for applications] With regard of our application it seems somehow natural to replace (3) by the following condition \begin{enumerate} \item[(3')] The {\em equi-continuity} of $g_n$.
-We require that there exists an $\alpha\in (0,1]$ a function $A\in L^1([0,T])$, such that for every $\delta>0$ that there exist a $C(\delta)>0$ and an $n_\delta\in \N$ such that for $\tau>0$ and a.e.\ $t\in [0,T-\tau]$
+We require that there exists an $\alpha\in (0,1]$ {a sequence $A_n$ that is uniformly bounded in $L^1([0,T])$}, such that for every $\delta>0$ that there exist a $C(\delta)>0$ and an $n_\delta\in \N$ such that for $\tau>0$ and a.e.\ $t\in [0,T-\tau]$

 \end{enumerate} Here (3') implies (3) by integration over $[0,T-\tau]$ and an appropriate choice of $\tau_{\delta,\epsilon}$. \end{remark}

 \begin{remark}[Classic Aubin-Lions lemma] Let us explain how Theorem \ref{thm:auba} relates to the classic Aubin-Lions lemma.
 The simplest case is when $Z$ is a compact subspace of $X$, $f\in L^2(Z)$ and $\partial_tg_n\in L^2(Z')$.
 In this case one may take $f_{n,\delta}=f_n$ and finds for $s<t$